preethamsathyamurthy/portainer/blog/react-query.md

 # how to manage server state? - intro to Axios and react-query

-- the problem and how it was solved with angularjs
-- how we call the api using axios
-- how we can use it with react-query, to query and mutate

 Like any big app, Portainer has a lot of state from which most of it is loaded from the server.
 We have some local state, like table settings, but that's just the minority part of the state.
 Managing state is a problem that every app has to deal with.
 With angular, we can use the $http service to make requests to the server, and those we call in a specific feature service, that is called by a controller and persisted to the controller state.
 When a user refreshes the page, the state is reloaded.
 When a user creates a new object, we reload the page to reload the state.

 React has a lot of state management solutions, like redux, relay, mobx, etc. Most of them define a global state and a way to access it.
 Most are not handling the loading, just the data, while the developer needs to send the request to the server and handle the response, and manage loading and error states.
 The user also needs to manage caching and other pitfalls of managing state.
 In those solutions we would put out table settings and other local state also in the state.